Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 \mathbf{E} = -\nabla V = -\left(\frac{\partial V}{\partial x} \hat{\mathbf{i}} + \frac{\partial V}{\partial y} \hat{\mathbf{j}} + \frac{\partial V}{\partial z} \hat{\mathbf{k}}\right)
 {% end %}

-In physical terms, this represents the fact that an electric field develops between regions of differing electrical potential, as charges, which form electric fields, are naturally pushed away from high potential regions and drawn towards low potential regions.
+In physical terms, this represents the fact that an electric field develops between regions of differing electrical potential, as charges, which form electric fields, are naturally pushed away from high potential regions and descend towards low potential regions.
 We say that the two regions have a _potential gradient_ and therefore there is a nonzero electric field present between the regions.

+> We presume that the charges are positive in this case.
+A negative charge would exhibit the opposite behavior, i.e. be pushed away from low potential regions and drawn toward higher potential regions.

 This is one of the most useful characteristics of the electric potential as knowledge of the electric potential uniquely determines the associated electrical field.
 We may graphically illustrate this fact by drawing isolines, which represent equipotential surfaces (surfaces of constant electrical potential).
 One such drawing is shown below:

 ![An illustration of equipotential surfaces for a given potential, with contour-style lines that represent regions of the same potential](potential-landscape.png)

 _Credit: [TeX Stack Exchange](https://tex.stackexchange.com/questions/392942/how-to-draw-force-lines-onto-an-equipotential-contour-plot-using-tikz)_

 Electrical field lines run across and perpendicular to equipotential surfaces, and electric fields exert forces on charges, so the trajectories of charges can simply be drawn by tracing curves perpendicular to the isolines.
 Note that the surface of an electrical conductor is **always** an equipotential surface due to the fact that the electric field within any electrical conductor is always zero.
+In addition, every Gaussian surface drawn in a conductor would also be an equipotential surface.
+We may state this fact as follows:

+> The electric potential on the surface and inside a conductor _always forms_ an equipotential surface (i.e. has the same potential everywhere on the surface).
+Furthermore, the electric potential is **constant** on the surface of and within a conductor.

 > **Note for the advanced reader:** the electrical potential can also be understood through the electrostatic Poisson equation $\nabla^2 V = -4\pi k \rho$, where a conductor can be thought of as a specific Dirichlet boundary-value problem, for which that has the unique solution $V = C$ i.e. $V$ is a constant.
 More on this later.

 ## A brief vector calculus interlude

+To continue our discussion of electromagnetism, it is helpful to take a brief look at vector calculus, which is the branch of calculus specialized to the study of vector and scalar fields used extensivley in electromagnetic theory.

 ### Gradient